 Petalite, also known as castorite, is a lithium aluminium phyllosilicate mineral LiAlSi4O10, crystallizing in the monoclinic system.
 Petalite is a member of the feldspathoid group.
 It occurs as colorless, grey, yellow, yellow grey, to white tabular crystals and columnar masses.
 Occurs in lithium-bearing pegmatites with spodumene, lepidolite, and tourmaline.

 Discovered in 1800, by Brazilian naturalist and statesman Jose Bonifacio de Andrada e Silva.
 Type locality: Utö Island, Haninge, Stockholm, Sweden.
-The name is derived from the Greek word petalon, which means leaf (perfect cleavage).
+The name derived from the Greek word petalon, which means leaf (perfect cleavage).